-The Economic Growth and Regulatory Paperwork Reduction Act of 1996 (EGRPRA) requires that regulations prescribed by the Federal Financial Institutions Examination Council, Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation, and Board of Governors of the Federal Reserve System be reviewed by the agencies at least once every 10 years.
+The Economic Growth and Regulatory Paperwork Reduction Act of 1996 (EGRPRA) requires that regulations prescribed by the Federal Financial Institutions Examination Council, Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation, and Board of Governors of the Federal Reserve System (the agencies) be reviewed by the agencies at least once every 10 years.
 A joint report of the findings is issued to Congress after each review.

-The purpose of this review is to identify, with input from the public, outdated, unnecessary, or unduly burdensome regulations and consider how to reduce regulatory burden on insured depository institutions while, at the same time, ensuring their safety and soundness and the safety and soundness of the financial system.
-The first EGRPRA review was completed in 2007 with the submission of the required Report to Congress in July of that year.
+The purpose of this review is to identify, with input from the public, outdated, unnecessary, or unduly burdensome regulations and consider how to reduce regulatory burden on insured depository institutions, while, at the same time, ensuring their safety and soundness and the safety and soundness of the financial system.

 To make the review cycle more manageable, the agencies have organized their regulations into categories and four separate, sequential commenting periods.
 Instead of accepting comments on all regulations at once, the agencies have agreed upon the categories of regulations that should be shared for review in each cycle and have posted them on our Regulations Under Review web page.
 The regulations ready for commenting and their commenting period are delineated in Federal Register Notices and linked on our Federal Register Notices page.

 The 2024 start marks the third iteration of the EGRPRA review, and findings from the previous cycles are available in the Reports to Congress section of this site.
 Both current and archived content is available in the Federal Register Notices, Regulations Under Review, and Outreach sections.

 The National Credit Union Administration conducts a review of its regulations at the same time and in a manner consistent with the EGRPRA review.
 The results of its review are included in the Report to Congress.